Jail doctor accused of inappropriately touching female inmates

 Breaking News Emails

-A jail doctor in Michigan has been arrested for allegedly engaging in sexual behavior with three female inmates during medical examines, authorities announced Friday.
+A jail doctor in Michigan has been arrested for allegedly engaging in sexual behavior with three female inmates during medical examins, authorities announced Friday.

 Macomb County Sheriff Anthony Wickersham said photo and video evidence of the alleged behavior were found on a cellphone belonging to Dr. Steven Cogswell, who had been contracted through Correct Care Solutions to treat inmates at the Macomb County Jail.

-Wickersham said deputies at the jail were alerted to the alleged misconduct in September when they received a note from a female inmate saying two other inmates complained that the doctor had inappropriately touched their genitals during examinations.
+Wickersham said deputies at the jail were alerted to the alleged misconduct in September when they received a note from a female inmate, who was not accusing the doctor, saying two other inmates complained that Cogswell had inappropriately touched their genitals during examinations.

 During an investigation, officials learned that a third inmate made a similar complaint and said she had performed a sexual act on the doctor in exchange for candy and tobacco.